Kamila Beregszasziova: Olympia Košice (1995 - 2001)

-Kamila Beregszásziová spent her entire club career with Olympia Košice, playing from August 1995 until the end of 2001.
-She made her debut on August 26, 1995, at the age of 15 under the guidance of coach Martin Benko.
-Her first league goal came on October 2, 1995, in a victory against Čadca, and later, in November, she scored her first two goals in a single match against Rimavská Sobota.
+Beregszásziová spent her entire club career with Olympia Košice, playing for the club from August 1995 until the end of 2001.
+She made her senior club debut on 26 August 1995 at the age of 15 under coach Martin Benko.

-In June 1996, representing the Košice City Selection, she won the Slovak high school football championship (SAŠŠ) and was named the top scorer.
-In the 1995/96 season, she became the club's top scorer with 13 goals, finishing fourth in the league despite being only 16 years old.
-Thanks to these achievements, she was called up to the senior national team in August 1996 and soon made her debut in the U-18 team as well.
+Her first league goal came on 2 October 1995 in a 5–1 victory over Čadca, and in November she scored her first two goals in a single match against Rimavská Sobota.
+In June 1996, representing the Košice City Selection, Beregszásziová won the Slovak high school football championship (SAŠŠ) and finished as the tournament’s top scorer.In the 1995–96 season, she was Olympia’s leading scorer with 13 league goals and finished fourth in the league scoring standings.
+Later that year, she made her senior international debut for Slovakia before making her first appearance for the national under-18 team.